RebekkaT/MD_thesis_RebekkaTerhorst/open lab notebook/november2017.md

 - finish and submit the ethics proposalon Wednesday
 - learn more about python (introduction tutorial) until end of the week
 - begin with writing the introduction etc of thesis

+# week 6th- 10th november
+- submitted ethics proposal!!! (on wednesday)
+- I saw Jens on Thursday.
+We talked about further steps to take for the project and how to devide the work with Vasily.
+Jens organizes to run the video program for the stresstest.
+He proposed to test the loudness of our audio examples in MRI.
+- I did the introduction tutorial (needs some repetition)
+- edited introduction of thesis.

+- next weeks goals:
+- learn and read more about MRI techniques: for methods-part of thesis
+- test sounds in MRI, try Stresstest + video